Milan: Regional government

 Milan is also the capital of Lombardy, one of the twenty regions of Italy.
 Lombardy is by far the most populated region of Italy, with more than ten million inhabitants, almost one sixth of the national total.
 It is governed by a Regional Council, composed of 80 members elected for a five-year term.
 On 26 March 2018, a list of candidates of the centre-right coalition, a coalition of centrist and right-wing parties, led by Attilio Fontana, largely won the regional election, defeating a coalition of socialists, liberals and ecologists and a third-party candidate from the populist Five Stars Movement.
 The conservatives have governed the region almost uninterruptedly since 1970.
 The regional council has 48 members from the centre-right coalition, 18 from the centre-left coalition and 13 from the Five Star Movement.
 The seat of the regional government is Palazzo Lombardia that, standing at 161.3 m, is the fifth-tallest building in Milan.

 Cityscape

 Architecture

-Milan Cathedral is the largest church in the Italian Republic—the larger St. Peter's Basilica is in the State of Vatican City, a sovereign state—and the third largest in the world.
+Milan Cathedral is the largest church in Italy—the larger St. Peter's Basilica is in the State of Vatican City, a sovereign state—and the fifth largest in the world.